Commercial Driver Education in MassachusettsCompare Commercial Vehicle Insurance Rates in 3 Steps

 That doesn't mean you shouldn't invest in some education, especially before attempting the written and road exams.
 And there are some specific educational requirements for obtaining and keeping CDL endorsements.

 If you want a CDL, you're going to have to pass some tough federal and state requirements.
-The Massachusetts Registry of Motor Vehicles (RMV) requires you to take and pass a 50-question exam, with a minimum of 40 correct answers to pass.
+The Massachusetts Registry of Motor Vehicles (RMV) requires you to take and pass an exam.

 And that's just to get the learner's permit.
 Obtaining a Class A or Class B CDL requires you to pass a road test that will encompass a vehicle inspection and driving in a closed course and on the road.